richmahn/en_tn/jos/front/intro.md

 #### How does the Book of Joshua present the cause of historical events ####

 In the ancient Near East, people assumed that the gods caused world events to happen in a certain way.
 The Book of Joshua has some similarities with this view, but there are important differences.
-In Joshua, historical events occurred because of Yahweh's promises to the Israelites.
-However, the result of the events were also based on whether the Israelites obeyed or disobeyed Yahweh.
+In Joshua, these events occurred because Yahweh promised the Israelites that he would give them the Promised Land.
+However, the results of the events were also based on whether the Israelites obeyed or disobeyed Yahweh.

 ## Part 3: Important Translation Issues ##